Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Introduction

 The holographic principle~\cite{Hooft1993, Susskind1995} posits that all physical information in a volume can be encoded on its boundary, suggesting that spatial connectivity emerges from quantum correlations.
 This idea is realized concretely in Anti-de Sitter (AdS) space, where entanglement gives rise to an emergent bulk geometry, i.e., an information-theoretic geometry~\cite{Maldacena1997, Witten1998,Ryu2006}.
 Van Raamsdonk~\cite{van2010} further proposed that connected classical spacetimes require sufficient quantum entanglement; reducing this entanglement leads to disconnected geometries, implying that entanglement acts as the “glue” binding spacetime.

-This insight motivated Swingle’s proposal~\cite{Swingle2012} that tensor networks~\cite{orus2014} like the Multiscale Entanglement Renormalization Ansatz (MERA)~\cite{Vidal2007,orus2014} serve as discrete models of AdS geometry.
+This insight motivated Swingle’s proposal~\cite{Swingle2012} that tensor networks such as the multi-scale entanglement renormalization ansatz (MERA)~\cite{Vidal2007,orus2014} provide a discrete realization of AdS geometry through entanglement renormalization.
 MERA uses unitary disentanglers between coarse-graining steps to remove short-range entanglement while preserving long-range correlations, enabling efficient representations of critical states.
 The hierarchical layers of the network reflect correlations on different length scales, leading to a hyperbolic geometry.
 Although entanglement-induced geometry does not always need to resemble AdS, AdS provides a particularly transparent and well-studied example.

 In parallel, Maldacena and Susskind introduced the ER = EPR conjecture~\cite{Maldacena2013}, identifying entanglement (EPR pairs~\cite{Einstein1935}) with spacetime connections (Einstein-Rosen bridges~\cite{Einstein1935_2}).
 In AdS/CFT, this is realized as entangled black holes on the boundary that are connected by wormholes in the bulk.
-Crucially, ER = EPR does not depend on conformal symmetry—it extends to a wide class of quantum systems, including non-conformal ones.
+Crucially, ER = EPR does not depend on conformal symmetry, it extends to a wide class of quantum systems, including non-conformal ones.
 Even in such cases, as in MERA, the entanglement structure retains a geometric character, supporting the broader principle that spacetime connectivity arises from quantum entanglement.

+Interestingly, Einstein’s equations follow from the idea that the vacuum state of quantum fields has maximal entanglement in small regions of spacetime~\cite{Jacobson2016}.
+When matter or geometry is slightly perturbed, spacetime responds in such a way that the total entanglement entropy remains unchanged.
+This requirement uniquely leads to Einstein’s field equations.

 Connections between entanglement and emergent geometry have also been extensively explored in condensed matter systems.
 Near quantum critical points, entanglement scaling reveals intriguing patterns reminiscent of holographic duality~\cite{Vidal2003,sachdev2011,sachdev2012}.
 The variance of TEE across topological phase transitions is reflected in the magnitude of the spatial variation of the mutual information~\cite{mut_inf2023}.
 Broader applications of string-theoretic methods in condensed matter physics are reviewed in Refs.~\cite{Hartnoll2009,Nastase2017book}.